BenoitDuffez/AndroidCupsPrint/README.md

 * project structure converted to gradle format
 * added support for Android PrintService so that it can print documents straight from almost all apps
 * removed all legacy code that allowed printing without the use of Android PrintService (this is removed because of minSdkVersion=19, meaning all targets of this app are PrintService-compliant)
+* removed jars and added source code to be compatible with an f-droid.org publication

 ### Print Service